 Highlights: Devoted, Jolly, Comical

 Physical exercise is appreciated by the Japanese Spitz, but they’ll be just as content relaxing on their favorite human’s lap.
+But because they’re such fluffy dogs, expect to see moderate to heavy shedding throughout the year.

 RECOMMENDED: 13 Fascinating Dogs of Japan